hitrgiz87/Node-Mobile-App-Final-/README.md

 ## Future Implementations

-Explore possible future features or enhancements, such as adding a ranking system or implementing an area code game.
+Potential future features or enhancements:
+- Ranking System
+- Implementing an area code game
+- Save game info to the cloud

 ## How to Use